-Let $Y_{ij}$ be conditionally independent Poisson random variables:\footnote{We discuss the Poisson distribution and the conditional independence assumption in \cref{subsec:future}} $ Y_{ij} | \mu_{ij} \sim \text{Poisson}(\mu_{ij}). $ We further assume that $R_n$ are conditionally independent Bernoulli distributed random variables with probability of success $p_{ij}$ which depends solely on stratum $i$ and category $j$.
+Let $Y_{ij}$ be conditionally independent Poisson random variables:\footnote{We discuss the Poisson distribution and the conditional independence assumption in \cref{subsec:future}} $ Y_{ij} | \mu_{ij} \sim \text{Poisson}(\mu_{ij}). $ where we define \emph{incidence} as or the per-capita rate of disease.
+We further assume that race/ethnicity observation indicators $R_n$ are conditionally independent Bernoulli distributed random variables with probability observing race/ethnicity information denoted as $p_{ij}$, which depends solely on stratum $i$ and race/ethnicity category $j$.
 Then